VL-Rethinker: Incentivizing Self-Reflection of Vision-Language Models with Reinforcement Learning: Preliminaries

 \subsection{Group Relative Policy Optimization (GRPO)}

-Group Relative Policy Optimization (GRPO) is a policy optimization algorithm that computes token-level advantages by comparing responses within a query-specific group.
+Group Relative Policy Optimization (GRPO) estimates the advantages of language model generations by comparing responses within a query-specific group.
 For a given input \( x = (I, Q) \), the behavior policy \( \pi_{\theta_{\text{old}}} \) generates a group of \( G \) candidate responses \( \{y_i\}_{i=1}^{G} \).
 The advantage for the \( i \)-th response at time step \( t \) is computed by normalizing the rewards across the group:

-The GRPO objective incorporates a clipped surrogate loss with a KL-penalty to stabilize updates:
+The GRPO objective incorporates a clipped surrogate loss similar to PPO~\citep{ppo}:

 Here, \( \epsilon \) is a hyperparameter controlling the tolerance for policy deviation.
 The \texttt{clip} function prevents large updates by ensuring that the ratio between the current and reference policy stays within a predefined range.
-This stabilizes training and helps avoid performance collapse due to overly aggressive updates.